MathiasLorenz/miniURL/README.md

   * Microsoft SQL Server
   * Microsoft In Memory
 * MediatR for lean controllers, CQRS and pipeline behaviors
-* Microsoft DependencyInjection for DI and IoC
+* Microsoft dependency injection for DI and IoC
 * Microsoft console logging
 * Shouldly for testing
 * Moq for mocking in testing